 Create your own YouTube Channel

-Eli J. Gurock created a YouTube channel that educates people about his company Magic Beans' products and business.
+Eli J. Gurock created a YouTube channel that educates people about his company, Magic Beans, and its products and business.
 It creates a tremendous amount of goodwill, and viewers reciprocate by shopping.

 He shared a recent customer comment on a post, "Baby is due in June - I'll be buying the Nuna Pipa RX from your store because you deserve the business for this awesome video!
 Helping me a ton with the first-time dad-to-be jitters."